 About Us

 Every decision within the school is made by firstly considering what is in the best interest of the children.
 In this way, children lie at the heart of everything we do.
 We look forward to working with you and your child so that Morley Primary Academy can continue to be the very special place that it is today.
 Children learn best when schools and parents work in partnership and so we welcome and value your involvement with your child’s education.
-I feel privileged to lead a team of professional, talented and committed staff who provide well planned and organised lessons and activities.
+At Morley there is a team of professional, talented and committed staff who provide well planned and organised lessons and activities.
 A wide range of curriculum enrichment activities are also provided to enhance children’s learning.
 We have a supportive and hard working group of governors who are highly skilled in different areas.
 Governors and staff work together to provide our children with the very best learning opportunities.
 We encourage our pupils to be responsible for their learning, to grow in confidence and become independent.
 The school was judged as good by Ofsted in January 2019.
 The report stated:

 Inspection evidence endorsed a parent’s comment that ‘Staff work hard to make sure school is a place that children love to be.’
 Several parents commented on how staff make sure that their children’s specific needs, including special educational needs and/or disabilities, are well catered for.
 You also work with considerable success to include parents in school life.